/* */ <img height="1" width="1" src="https://www.facebook.com/tr?id=1706078429670727&ev=PageView &noscript=1"/> /* */

 Daniel B. Ahlquist (He/Him)

-He is also a core member of the Henry Luce Foundation-funded Mekong Culture WELL (Water, Environments, Land Use and Livelihoods) project team, which studies the effects of dam development and climate change on landscapes and communities in the Lower Mekong River Basin.
+He is also a member of the Henry Luce Foundation-funded Mekong Culture WELL (Water, Environments, Land Use and Livelihoods) project team, which studies the effects of dam development and climate change on landscapes and communities in the Lower Mekong River Basin.

 JMC Field Affiliations: